 Tip #13: Proofread, Proofread, and Proofread

 To sum up, creating compelling and persuasive MBA admission essays is a skill that can be acquired with careful thought and preparation.
-To choose your best stories/ experiences, you need to devote significant amount of time to reflecting on your professional aspirations and life experiences.
+To choose your best stories/ experiences, you need to devote a significant amount of time to reflect on your professional aspirations and life experiences.
 After selecting your stories, organize them coherently, and flesh them out with relevant details, keeping in mind all the above-mentioned guidelines/ tips.
 Remember, the essence of writing is rewriting.
 So you must revise your essays multiple times to ensure that all the pieces of your story fit together, and then proofread them for any grammar, punctuation, or spelling errors.
 Lastly, get your essays reviewed by a friend because a second perspective can help you determine if your story is engaging and persuasive enough to the reader.
 I am confident that by following this structured approach, you will transform your stories into memorable essays that will help you secure admission to your chosen school.

-Good luck on your Round 1 applications.
+Good luck with your Round 1 applications.